musicglue/liquidts/README.md

 - [ ] Performance with large numbers of blocks needs to be investigated, especially in loop situations

+## Filesystems

+By default, `liquidts` won't attempt to load any files for `Engine#renderFile` or `{% include %}` tags.
+If you want to use file loading, then you can either use the provided file-system based engine, or implement your own.

 ## Rendering

 Performance with strings in Node is atrocious, so we try and avoid manipulating them wherever possible.
 There is a naive